mac999/building_energy_prediction_model/README.md

 ## Overview

-This program acts as an energy prediction module. [cite_start]It utilizes a `config.json` file (which defines the model's architecture, input variables, and normalization standards) and a trained model parameter file (`.pth`) to predict energy consumption from input CSV data. [cite_start]The prediction results are output as CSV files and can be used via either a command-line interface (CLI) or a web interface. [cite_start]The `config` file for the generated model's deep learning parameters is designed to be variable, supporting various training model types.
+This program acts as an energy prediction module.
+It utilizes a `config.json` file (which defines the model's architecture, input variables, and normalization standards) and a trained model parameter file (`.pth`) to predict energy consumption from input CSV data.
+The prediction results are output as CSV files and can be used via either a command-line interface (CLI) or a web interface.
+The `config` file for the generated model's deep learning parameters is designed to be variable, supporting various training model types.

 ## Features